jrdurandt/joltc-odin/README.md

 # jolt-odin

 > !WIP: Many breaking changes may be expected!
-I am constantly learning about Odin, Zig (used for building) and JoltPhysics and trying to improve best I can.
-Hope these bindings will be useful to others.
+> Project structure will change rapidly till I am happy with it.
+Can always just yoink the generated jolt.odin if you don't care about creating the joltc shared libs yourself.

 [Odin](https://odin-lang.org/:) binding for [Jolt Physics](https://github.com/jrouwe/JoltPhysics) using [JoltC](https://github.com/amerkoleci/joltc)